AnaHristian/intro_to_machine_learning/README.md

 ## Regression

 Model continuous data using linear regression and use regression to predict financial data for Enron employees and associates in the [`regressions_enron_data`](https://github.com/AnaHristian/intro_to_machine_learning/blob/master/regressions_enron_data.ipynb) Jupyter Notebook.

+## Outliers
+Outlier detection and removal in the [`enron_outliers`](https://github.com/AnaHristian/intro_to_machine_learning/blob/master/enron_outliers.ipynb) Jupyter Notebook.

+### #1 Outliers - Rejection Algorithm

+* Fit a regression, take 10% of points that have the largest residuals, relative to your regression
+* Remove them
+* Re-train

+### #2 Outliers in the Enron finance data

+* get acquainted with some of the outliers in the Enron finance data
+* learn if/how to remove them.